RickardKarl/vgosDBpy/vgosDBpy/data/README.md

 retrieves and stores data that should be shown in a table.It creates and returns a directory that holds the columns-names as keys and the columns-data as values.

 ## readNetCDF.py
-This file holds all the function that collects data from netCDF files, both variables, variables dtype, dimension, length and data.
+This file holds all the function that collects data from netCDF files, both variables, variables' dtype, dimension, length and data.
 All interaction with netCDF files is done here.

+## tableToASCII.py
+Contains methods that export a Qt-table to ASCII format and write it to a .txt file.